faucetsdn/daq/docs/cloud_tests.md

 Take note the URL in your browser's address bar when running Travis.
 You might be on either
 <code>travis-ci<b>.com</b></code> or <code>travis-ci<b>.org</b></code>.
 Any particular setup
-may end up across both sites for undertermined reasons.
+may end up across both sites for undetermined reasons.
 Please consult with your browser's exact URL for more clarity.